As shares plunge, Netflix takes aim at password sharing, ads

 The surprising net loss of 200,000 subscribers rattled investors, who had been told by the company to expect a gain of 2.5 million subscribers.
 Netflix shares sank 35% on the news, falling to their lowest level since early 2018.

+Just how Netflix will erect barriers remains unclear, and Hastings indicated that the company probably will spend the next year assessing different approaches.
+In one test last year, Netflix prompted viewers to verify their accounts via email or text.

-Some current subscribers, though, say even that relatively gentle nudge might push them to sign off.
+Some current subscribers say even a gentle nudge to reduce password sharing might push them to sign off.

 Alexander Klein, who lives near Albany, N.Y., has subscribed to Netflix since 2013 and shares his account with his mother-in-law.
 While he likes the service, a string of price increases and the loss of licensed shows has annoyed him — and any password-sharing crackdown might be the last straw.